courros/hnco/README.md

 The library embeds code from Brian W. Goldman's project FastEfficientP3 to provide Hboa, Ltga, and P3 algorithms.

+The library is distributed with fparser.
+Quoting the preface of
+fparser:

+>This C++ library offers a class which can be used to parse and
+>evaluate a mathematical function from a string (which might be
+>eg. requested from the user).
+The syntax of the function string is
+>similar to mathematical expressions written in C/C++ (the exact
+>syntax is specified later in this document).
+The function can then be
+>evaluated with different values of variables.

 ## References

 - Berny A. (2017).
 "In Hypercubo Nigrae Capsulae Optimum".
 In: